-- · Acknowledges issues in good time - Keeps you in the loop of everything that you need to know, and
+- Acknowledges issues in good time - Keeps you in the loop of everything that you need to know, and - Does what they say they'll do when they say they'll do it

 Just as your success is their success, your failure is their failure.
-So, the faster an issue can be resolved, the better it is for both parties.
+So the faster an issue can be resolved, the better it is for both parties.